cran/eq5d/README.md

 Helper functions are included, which may be useful in the processing of EQ-5D data. ***getHealthStates*** returns a vector of all possible five digit health states for a specified EQ-5D version.
-***splitHealthStates*** splits a vector of five digit health states into a data.frame of their individual components.
+***getDimensionsFromHealthStates*** splits a vector of five digit health states into a data.frame of their individual components and
+***getHealthStatesFromDimensions*** combines indiviual dimensions in a data.frame into five digit health states.

 ``` r